Colourful Occasion with House of Franc

 Themes can stem from a tiny aspect of a flower and it’s important to know how your florals will work for you.
 Tumbling arrangements work well with Phalaenopsis Orchids and soft grasses whereas Gladioli and Delphinium will give height to an arrangement.
 Hydrangeas will give body and soul to a display and carnations will give block colour and longevity.
 Mixing textures like Gloriosa Orchids with Cala Lillies and Chrysanthemums work well when layered together.

-With a Rainbow of colours and styles to choose from, enjoy designing your event florals!
+With a Rainbow of colours and styles to choose from,for every colourful occasion, enjoy designing your event florals!

 Franc is a Wedding and Event Designer based in Ireland.
 For more information, visit http://www.franc.ie/weddings/